-Source Pathway Receptor Severity Likelihood Potential Risk Discussion NAPL and TPH, VOC, SVOC and PCB concentrations in soils Permeation of LAB NAPL through plastic water supply pipes.
+Source Pathway Receptor Severity Likelihood Potential Risk Discussion NAPL and TPH, VOC, SVOC and PCB concentrations in soils Permeation of LAB or mineral oil NAPL through plastic water supply pipes.
 Site users in a commercial/low to high density residential with plant uptake scenario.
 Medium Unlikely Low Public water mains likely to be present in the vicinity of the leak, servicing commercial and residential properties have the potential to be impacted.
-With respect to LABs, the WHO drinking water guideline (DWG) for the relevant aromatic fraction2 is 0.09 mg/l and as the solubility limit of LAB is 0.041 mg/L (OECD) i.e. less than the DWG, LAB cannot dissolve into the water supply above this level.
+With respect to LABs, the WHO drinking water guideline (DWG) for the relevant aromatic fraction 2 is 0.09 mg/l and as the solubility limit of LAB is 0.041 mg/L (OECD) i.e. less than the DWG, LAB cannot dissolve into the water supply above this level.
 Furthermore, water will be moving rapidly in the pipe under pressurised conditions making it unlikely to reach the solubility limit.
 In respect of the potential presence of mineral oil, the aqueous solubility of the known product used (Masse 106) is stated on the SDS as "negligible".
 It is unclear what this means in the context of dissolution of components from a NAPL ESB has consulted with Irish Water (statutory body responsible for water supply) regarding the potential risk for cable fluid present in the vicinity of water supply pipes.
 Following review of their records, AECOM understands that Irish Water do not have concerns regarding impact of water supplies from cable fluid leaks.
 It is therefore considered that the potential risk of a pollutant linkage being present is low.
-As a precaution, investigation works should be carried out as part of future assessment works to further assess this source-pathway-receptor linkage.
+As a precaution, investigation works should be carried out as part of future assessment works to further assess this source- pathway-receptor linkage.
 NAPL and TPH, VOC, SVOC and PCB concentrations in soils Migration of potential contaminants along preferential flow pathways such as underground services and permeable backfill around the electricity cable.
-Nearby surface water bodies including the Poddle River and Grand Canal.
-Medium Low Likelihood Low / Moderate It is understood that the leak at this location was repaired in November 2014.
-Given that there was no evidence of impact along the canal during the site walkover and no reported incidents of cable fluid release, it is likely that NAPL released from the cable has stabilised over the 5-year period since the leak was repaired.
-However, given the potential indirect connection between the site and the Poddle River, the risk to nearby surface waters is considered to be low to moderate.
+Nearby surface water bodies including the Grand Canal.
+Medium Unlikely Low It is understood that the leak at this location was repaired in July 2016.
+Given that there was no evidence of impact along the canal during the site walkover and no reported incidents of cable fluid release, it is likely that NAPL released from the cable has stabilised over the 3-year period since the leak was repaired and risk to the canal is low.
+Further assessment would be required to fully evaluate this potential risk.